-Depressed housewife learns her husband was killed in a car accident the day previously, awakens the next morning to find him alive and well at home, and then awakens the next day after to a world in which he is still dead.
+A depressed woman learns that her husband was killed in a car accident the previous day, then awakens the next morning to find him alive and well at home; then awakens the day after that to find that he's dead.

 Ben Holmes, a professional book-jacket blurbologist, is trying to get to Savannah for his wedding.
 He just barely catches the last plane, but a seagull flies into the engine as the plane is taking off.
 All later flights are cancelled because of an approaching hurricane, so he is forced to hitch a ride in a Geo Metro with an attractive but eccentric woman named Sarah.Written by

 Tim Horrigan <firstname.lastname@example.org>

 34 of 50 people found this review helpful.

 Was this review helpful to you?